Georgios Kalaitzakis: Professional career

-Panathinaikos (2016–2019)
+Panathinaikos (2016–2021)

 After playing with the junior youth clubs of Aris, Kalaitzakis began his professional career in 2016, with the Greek club Panathinaikos.
-With Panathinaikos, he won the Greek Cup title in 2016, 2017, and 2019, and also the Greek League championship, in 2017, 2018, and 2019.
+With Panathinaikos, he won the Greek Cup title in 2016, 2017, and 2019, and also the Greek League championship, in 2017, 2018 and 2019.

 In March 2018, Kalaitzakis announced his intention to declare for the 2018 NBA draft.
 He later withdrew from the draft before the draft's withdrawal deadline.

 Nevėžis (2019–2020)

 On August 28, 2019, Kalaitzakis signed with Nevėžis Kėdainiai of the Lithuanian Basketball League, on a loan deal from Panathinaikos.
-In 23 games played in the Lithuanian League's 2019–20 season, he averaged 12.2 points, 4.3 rebounds, 2.3 assists, and 1.0 steals per game, in 28.7 minutes per game.
+In 23 games played in the Lithuanian league's 2019–20 season, he averaged 12.2 points, 4.3 rebounds, 2.3 assists and 1 steal in 28.7 minutes per game.

-Return to Panathinaikos (2020–2021)

 In April 2020, Kalaitzakis declared for the 2020 NBA draft.
 However, he withdrew before the draft took place.

+Return to Panathinaikos (2020–2021)

-On August 11, 2020, he re-signed with Panathinaikos, through the end of the 2021–22 season.
-With Panathinaikos, he won both the 2020–21 Greek Cup title, and the 2020–21 Greek League season championship.
+On August 11, 2020, Kalaitzakis re-signed with Panathinaikos through the end of the 2021–2022 season.
+With Panathinaikos, he went on to win both the 2020–21 Greek Cup title and the 2020–21 Greek Basket League championship.

 Milwaukee Bucks (2021)

 Kalaitzakis was selected by the NBA's Indiana Pacers, with the 60th overall pick of the 2021 NBA draft.
 His draft rights were then traded to the Milwaukee Bucks, along with the draft rights of the 54th pick, Sandro Mamukelashvili, and two second round draft picks, for Isaiah Todd.
-Kalaitzakis' contract with the Greek Basket League club Panathinaikos had a buyout amount of $300,000, which was paid by the Bucks.
-On August 11, 2021, the Milwaukee Bucks announced that they had signed with Kalaitzakis.
+Kalaitzakis' contract with Panathinaikos had a buyout amount of $300,000, which was paid by the Bucks.

+On August 11, 2021, the Milwaukee Bucks announced that they had signed Kalaitzakis.
 Kalaitzakis made his debut in the NBA on October 19, 2021, coming-off from bench with two rebounds in a 127–104 win over the Brooklyn Nets.
 On December 3, he was waived by the Bucks after nine appearances.